 The standing committee heard from many other people who told similar tales of neglect and degradation.
 Representatives from several unions, caregivers, and others who were intimately familiar with the industry appealed to the compassion of Ontario’s lawmakers.

-As a solution, there was a consensus reached: Ontario needed a minimum care standard of 3.5 hours.
+There was a consensus among advocates on the solution: Ontario needed a minimum care standard of 3.5 hours.
 The standard refers to the number of hours of direct nursing and personal support caregivers provide to each resident on a daily basis.

 In 2007, based on government data, residents were receiving about 2.8 hours of daily care.
-Latest figures show that number has gone down to 2.71.
+Latest figures from 2016 show that number has gone down to 2.71.

 The calculation of required hours hinges on the complexity of the resident population.
 An aging population requires more direct hands-on care, or “touch time.”

-Aside from the changing demographics, the complexity in Ontario’s nursing homes has risen due to over two decades of health care cuts and closing of hospital beds, which is well-documented in the Ontario Health Coalition’s 2019 report: Situation Critical.
+Aside from the changing demographics, the complexity of care in Ontario’s nursing homes has risen due to over two decades of health care cuts and closing of hospital beds, which is well-documented in the Ontario Health Coalition’s 2019 report: Situation Critical.
 Patients with complex needs have been transferred from hospital beds ($450-500 per day) to long-term care beds, which are funded at a much lower rate ($170).